8 Tips to Improve Your Fly Casting

 Not surprisingly, when you move quickly you become less focused on technique.
 This will decrease the efficiency and effectiveness of your cast, leading to inaccurate and short casts.

 If you notice yourself speeding up, breath and try focusing on what you know about fly casting.
-Then, take out 15 feet of line and cast it over and over again, not letting any new line out.
+Try this: strip out 15 feet of line and work solely on practice fly casting over and over again, not letting any new line out.
 This will get you focused on the fundamentals of your cast, and help you get back on track to good form.

 Look Back